-- Executive Order 14074 "Advancing Effective, Accountable Policing and Criminal Justice Practices to Enhance Public Trust and Public Safety."
-Applicants that demonstrate or seek to support the policies of the executive order - Persistent Poverty.
+- Persistent Poverty.
 Applicants in an area with persistent poverty - Preventing Radicalization of Personnel.
-Applicants seeking support for screening and counseling programs to identify and prevent the radicalization of applicants and personnel who endorse violent and hateful extremist movements - Community-based Hires.
-Applicants that commit to recruiting officers from the community in which they will serve - Community-based Officer Relocation.
+Applicants seeking support for screening and counseling programs to identify and prevent the radicalization of applicants and personnel who endorse violent and hateful extremist movements - Community-Based Hires.
+Applicants that commit to recruiting officers from the community in which they will serve - Community-Based Officer Relocation.
 Applicants that commit to recruiting officers who are willing to relocate to areas characterized by fragmented relations between police and community residents or to areas of high crime - Diversity Training.
 Agencies that require evidence-based cultural sensitivity training for officers - Safe Harbor.
-Applicants in states with certain anti human trafficking laws that treat minors engaged in commercial sex as victims (referred to as "safe harbor" laws) and permit individuals to vacate arrest or prosecution records for nonviolent offenses as a result of being trafficked
+Applicants in states with certain anti human trafficking laws that treat minors engaged in commercial sex as victims (referred to as "safe harbor" laws) and permit individuals to vacate arrest or prosecution records for nonviolent offenses as a result of being trafficked - Catastrophic Incident.
+Applicants that experienced an unanticipated catastrophic event or Attorney General declared area in crime-related crisis

-- Catastrophic Incident.
-Applicants that experienced an unanticipated catastrophic event or Attorney General declared area in crime-related crisis - Hiring Veterans.
+- Hiring Veterans.
 Applicants that commit to hiring at least one military veteran - Rural Designation.
-Applicants from rural areas - Agency Not Funded in FY22.
-Applicants that did not receive a CHP award in FY 2022
+Applicants from rural areas - Agency Not Funded in FY23.
+Applicants that did not receive a CHP award in FY 2023